I have just submitted my PhD thesis at the University of Western Australia. The papers that will form my thesis are

-“Economic Growth and Evolution: Parental Preferences for Quality and Quantity of Offspring” (forthcoming) Macroeconomic Dynamics (with Boris Baer and Juerg Weber) (ungated pdf): In this paper we look at the model developed in Galor and Moav (2002) Natural Selection and the Origin of Economic Growth.
+“Economic Growth and Evolution: Parental Preferences for Quality and Quantity of Offspring” (2014) Macroeconomic Dynamics 18, pp. 1773-1796 (with Boris Baer and Juerg Weber) (ungated pdf): In this paper we look at the model developed in Galor and Moav (2002) Natural Selection and the Origin of Economic Growth.
 You can find a post describing the paper here.

 Sexual Selection, Conspicuous Consumption and Economic Growth (forthcoming) Journal of Bioeconomics 17(2), pp. 189-206 (with Boris Baer and Juerg Weber) is an examination of the effect of the evolution of conspicuous consumption on economic growth.
 You can read a post on my paper here.
 Coverage of the paper includes Tom Whipple in The Times, Sarah Griffiths in The Daily Mail, Rob Brooks in The Huffington Post and The Conversation, Chris Dillow at Stumbling and Mumbling, Steve Sailer at iSteve, and Matt Ridley in The Wall Street Journal.
 I was profiled in UWA News after release of the working paper.
 And Paul Frijters has prepared a critique of an earlier version, which you can find here.

 Evolution, Fertility and the Ageing Population (with Oliver Richards): We hypothesise that because the heritability of fertility increased after the demographic transition, natural selection should drive an increase in fertility.
 This may affect projections of the fiscal effects of the “ageing population”.
 A post giving some background to the paper is here.